 As a postdoctoral scientist, I will apply the skills gained in the F99 phase to learn about and investigate neuromodulatory mechanisms of social decision making in clinical populations.
 Specifically, impairments in social cognition have been identified in ADHD and psychosis spectrum psychopathologies.
 While these psychopathologies are often treated with dopaminergic medication (e.g. antipsychotics, stimulants, etc.), it is unknown whether dopamine neurotransmission mediates differences in social behavior.
-During the K00 phase.
-I will use techniques like PET imaging and pharmacology to identify markers of dopamine function across individuals who vary in clinical symptoms and social decision making tasks.
+During the K00 phase, I will use techniques like PET imaging and pharmacology to identify markers of dopamine function across individuals who vary in clinical symptoms and social decision making tasks.
 In addition, I will use this phase of the award to broaden my knowledge and research investigating alternative neuromodulatory mechanisms of social decisions.
-I intend to gain methodological skills in running experiments with dynamic social interaction to identify how participants naturally interact with each other (as opposed to computerized tasks with hypothetical players used in Aim 2).
-Learning how to acquire in-person social interaction data will enhance my research goals of linking everyday social decisions to dopamine function and psychopathology.
-While this plan will identify links between dopamine and social decisions, I also intend to account for potential interactions between dopamine and neurotransmission of glutamate and GABA, which are known to interact with dopamine in circuits that support social cognition and decision making.
-Training in advanced human MR imaging methods could include learning magnetic resonance spectroscopy to measure individual differences in cortical glutamate and GABA which will allow me to account for these links.
+While this plan will identify links between dopamine and social decisions, I also intend to account for interactions between dopamine in neural circuits that support social cognition and decision making.
 In addition to pursuing this research, I will use the K00 phase toward professional development as an independent investigator.
-To this end, I will apply for a career transition award (K22 or K99/R00), seek teaching opportunities, and apply for faculty positions.
+To this end, I will apply for grants, seek teaching opportunities, and apply for faculty positions.

 - Research: I will programmatically build links between neuromodulatory function, psychopathology, and social decision making.
 By applying methods from computational psychiatry, I will identify specific motivational factors that contribute to social decisions.
 I will gain experience with clinical research including drug manipulation studies and data collection from clinical populations (e.g., psychosis spectrum and ADHD).
-I will learn experimental methods that can help test dynamic social interactions between dyads and groups of individuals (e.g. using in-person dynamic economic decision tasks that require cooperation or competition).
-I will also seek to broaden my understanding of neuromodulatory mechanisms that may interact with dopamine such as glutamate and GABA potentially using magnetic resonance spectroscopy.
+I will also seek to broaden my understanding of other neuromodulatory mechanisms that may interact with dopamine such as glutamate, serotonin, and oxytocin.
 I will submit at least 1 manuscript per year and at least 1 review article. - Conferences & Workshops: I will attend new conferences to build my scientific network with colleagues in clinical neuroscience and social psychology.
-Candidate conferences that fulfill this goal include annual meetings of the Society of Biological Psychiatry, the American College of Neuropsychopharmacology, the Society for Personality and Social Psychology, and the Society of Experimental Social Psychology. - Teaching/Mentoring: I will mentor graduate students in my postdoctoral lab and department and seek opportunities to continue teaching undergraduates in cognitive neuroscience and statistical methods. - Grant Writing: I will submit an NIH training grant application per year.
-Specifically, I will apply for a K99/R00 or K22 diversity transition award with the assistance of post-doctoral mentors.
-If funded, this grant would provide additional support for continuity of my research program as I transition to an independent tenure-track faculty position.
-In addition to this, I will apply for internal institutional seed grants as PI. - Job applications: During the K00 phase, I will identify ideal institutions that can support my line of research.
+Candidate conferences that fulfill this goal include annual meetings of the Society of Biological Psychiatry, the American College of Neuropsychopharmacology, the Society for Personality and Social Psychology, and the Society of Experimental Social Psychology. - Teaching/Mentoring: I will seek opportunities to mentor graduate students in my postdoctoral lab and department and seek opportunities to continue teaching undergraduates in cognitive neuroscience and statistical methods. - Grant Writing: I will submit 1-2 NIH grant applications per year.
+Specifically, I will write a K99/R00 and co-write an R21 or R01 with post-doctoral mentors.
+If funded, these research grants would provide additional support for continuity of my research program as I transition to an independent tenure-track faculty position.
+In addition to these, I will apply for internal institutional seed grants as PI. - Job applications: During the K00 phase, I will identify ideal institutions that can support my line of research.
 I will prepare faculty position application materials, deliver job talks, and negotiate eventual offers.
 Throughout this process, I will be supported by K00 phase postdoctoral mentors and F99 phase co-sponsors.